w-A-L-L-e/CapitaSelectaAI/README.md

 I just recently had some spare time and updated the code to work and compile without errors or warnings on openjdk 11+

+Also this was written by Jeroen Avonts based on my C++ version for mindstorms.
+I just refactored + fixed some bugs on latest java this weekend so it's ready to be released again.